 Enhance international solidarity to promote exchange of experiences and research within and across nations and regions.

-Youth-focused and pro-poor initiatives that emphasize the role of information-based development oriented entrepreneurial activities.
+Initiatives focused on youth and the poor that emphasize the role of information-based development oriented entrepreneurial activities.

 Information literacy emphasized as a core element of all formal, non-formal and life-long learning initiatives.